concord-consortium/digital-inscriptions/README.md

 # digitial-inscriptsions.

-A collaborative CMP learning space
+A collaborative CMP learning space.

 ## Working with this project: